 Work’s always been in Susan’s blood.
 She got her first W-2 at the tender age of 14 and hasn’t stopped working since: lifeguard, head cashier, customer service manager, waitress, after-school aide, admissions marketer, camp counselor, orientation leader, cold caller, swim teacher, babysitter, PR intern and peer counselor.
 And that was all before she finished college.

-Three degrees, fifteen years and two books later, her coffee-induced work ethic is spurred by new music and a splash of Philadelphia-born honesty.
+Her coffee-induced work ethic is spurred by new music and a splash of Philadelphia-born honesty.
 She lives with her husband in Old Town, Alexandria, (old = 1749) just over the bridge from Washington, DC.